Carter M. Buford

-Carter Martin Buford (1876–1959) was an educator, attorney, and Democratic politician in the American state of Missouri.
+Carter Martin Buford (1876–1959) was an American educator, attorney, and Democratic politician in the state of Missouri.
 A six-term member of the Missouri State Senate, Buford is best remembered as the sponsor of legislation establishing a network of rural public schools throughout the state during the first decade of the 20th century.

 Buford was twice a candidate for Missouri Lieutenant Governor but failed to win election to this statewide office.

 Biography

 Early years

 Carter Martin Buford was born March 3, 1876, in Barnesville, Missouri, today known as Ellington, where he attended public school.
 After graduation Buford attended Cape Girardeau Normal School, known today as Southeast Missouri State University.

 Following his time in college, Buford entered the field of education, teaching in the schools for a time before winning election as Commissioner of Schools for Reynolds County in 1897.

 Buford later studied law, gaining admittance to the Missouri Bar in 1905.
 He subsequently entered into legal practice in his home town of Ellington.

 He would move away from the school system two years later, assuming the position of Reynolds County Recorder—a position which he would retain until his election to the Missouri State Senate in 1906.